raphaelcarvalhozup/dighub/README.md

 ## Using your own Dorklist

-- While there is not a very simple way to select custom Dorklists yet, you can access the ```searcher.py``` file and change it manually, choosing a file of your preference, in this line:
+- While there is not a very simple way to select custom Dorklists yet, you can access the ```searcher.py``` file and change it manually, choosing a file of your preference, in this line:<br>
 ```dorks = open('./small_dorklist.txt').read().splitlines()```

 ---